Skip to content ↓

 PSHE and RSE

-• Protective behaviours and Zones of Regulation are embedded from the start of Reception and revisited throughout KS1.
+• Use of Protective Behaviours and Zones of Regulation from the start of Reception

-• Cross-curricular links are made where possible—for example in RE, PE, and English.
+• Cross-curricular links with subjects like RE, PE, and English

-• RSE is taught in an age-appropriate way in line with statutory guidance, focusing on families, friendships, and keeping safe.
+• Age-appropriate RSE in line with statutory guidance, focusing on families, friendships, and keeping safe

 • Understand and talk about their feelings and those of others